qua3k/olox/README.md

     actually defined either?
     *   Ah, it's just saying that forms of `let*` bindings were allowed, not that they're defined.
+*   I have spent way too much time refactoring code that I didn't like, instead of actually writing more code.

+## Interpreter Things

+*   When synchronizing we want to parse the whole thing, but not interpret it

 ## Links